Silver Quarters

 The Standing Liberty Quarter was minted from 1916 until 1930.
 The obverse of Standing Liberty quarters features a full-length image of Lady Liberty standing in a gateway, holding a shield in her left hand for protection and an olive branch in her right hand as a symbol of peace.
 Sculptor Hermon Atkins MacNeil created this design.

-The Standing Liberty design underwent a few changes during its minting period, most notably in 1917, when the chainmail covering Lady Liberty’s chest was added, and in 1925, when the date was recessed to reduce wear.
+The Standing Liberty design underwent several changes during its minting period, most notably in 1917, when a chainmail covering was added to Lady Liberty’s chest, and in 1925, when the date was recessed to reduce wear.

 Washington Silver Quarters